haytok/haytok/README.md

  # Hi there 🤞

- - I'm a graduate student in Japan.
+ - I'm a Engineer in Japan.